-About a month ago, we came across a graphic that was so powerful we shared it on our Facebook page and in turn, as of this writing it has 583 shares.
+Some time ago, we came across a graphic that was so powerful we shared it on our Facebook page and in turn, generated a large number of shares.
 Evidently there something about Ministering to the Minister that struck a nerve.

 Without a doubt, this graphic was one that many leaders as well as laity identified with and wanted to get the message out about the need to “minister to the ministers.”

 1 Peter 5:2 (NKJV)2 Shepherd the flock of God which is among you, serving as overseers, not by compulsion but willingly, not for dishonest gain but eagerly;

 While we are not the originators of the graphic, we were able to find the source of the picture as far as we know, and it is here.